MoceanAPI/monday-two-way/README.md

 Mobile phone numbers need to be entered in international formatting with the country code and without spaces, plus signs or leading zeros.

+6. Can i receive updates and notifications in monday.com for every two way sms ?

+Yes, you can configure to receive notification and updates in monday.com for every sms responded by your client

 **Did not find what you're looking for ?**

 Do raise a support ticket with our Support Team at [support@moceanapi.com](mailto:support@moceanapi.com).